google-research/evoflow/documentation/performance.md

 Here is a summary of EvoFlow support for autograph and XLA per OP, a rough estimate of the speed-up provided and the tradeoff/ideas on how to push further.

+Speed up are expressed relative to the baseline.
+Accordingly a 2x speedup means twice as fast.
+A fractional speed means it is slower than baseline.
+E.g 0.1x means 10 times slower than baseline. *As of 0.5 - having an [assign](https://github.com/google-research/evoflow/blob/master/evoflow/backend/tf_ops/assign.py#L79) implementation that is working with `tf.function()` if crippling the framework performance.
+See [issue #55](https://github.com/google-research/evoflow/issues/55)

 | OP               |   Status   | autograph | +XLA  | Key bottleneck                         |
 | ---------------- | :--------: | :-------: | :---: | -------------------------------------- |
 | RandomMutation   | 🐢:disabled |   0.3x    |   ☠️   | `assign()` is slow and prevent XLA     |